 - Fanny pack for around your waste that is small and can be tucked away

-I can’t stress enough on how you have to watch yourself when your on the Metro or at the attractions.
-The area is filled with people living on the streets, pickpocket’s and people asking for money.
-Don’t pull out your wallet in front of anyone to hand over a donation.
+I can't stress enough how you have to watch yourself when you are on the Metro or at the attractions.
+The area is filled with people living on the streets, pickpockets, and people asking for money.
+Don't pull out your wallet in front of anyone to hand over a donation.
 There is someone always watching to see where your wallet is being returned.
-This is very common in Europe with pickpocket’s.
-Someone is always bumping into you at Metro, Train Station or Attraction locations.
-You will see police and military on the street but they are usually there to monitor and not deal with petty thief.
+This is very common in Europe with pickpockets.
+Someone is always bumping into you at Metro, Train Station, or Attraction locations.
+You will see police and military on the street but they are usually there to monitor and not deal with the petty thief.

 - Travel light to attractions

-- Keep your money in a separate location from you hand bag
+- Keep your money in a separate location from your handbag

 There are things that I always bring with me on any trip to Europe.
-It just makes it easier then looking for stuff on a trip.
-Not to mention that things that are so much cheaper in the USA Europe does not have the same trade agreement and with the exchange rate and free trade USA has cheaper products.
+It just makes it easier than looking for stuff on a trip.
+Not to mention that things that are so much cheaper in the USA Europe do not have the same trade agreement and with the exchange rate and free trade USA has cheaper products.